 Schedule a visit with a member of our Optical Masters staff if you see any of these signs in your child.

 Some parents are under the misconception that if their child passed a vision screening administered by their school or pediatrician, they don’t need to worry about a vision problem.
 These vision screenings are not the same as a comprehensive eye examination by an eye doctor.
 Research has shown that vision screenings can miss as many as 60% of children with vision problems.
-Treatment of childhood eye diseases has been found to be most successful at early ages.
-Treatment may include eye glasses, patching, eye drops or even surgery.
+Treatment of childhood eye diseases has been found to be most successful at an early age.
+Treatment may include eyeglasses, patching, eye drops or even surgery.

 The pediatric eye exam tests for some of the most common eye conditions that they could have so that they can be caught early and treated appropriately.
 Some of the tests you can expect are: